Spring Garden Revival

 Seasonal Fertilization Calendar & Weather Timing for Reading’s Climate Zone 6b

-Reading’s USDA Zone 6b climate requires careful timing for fertilizer applications:
+Reading’s USDA Zone 6b climate requires careful timing of fertilizer applications:

-• Late Spring (late May–early June): Optional 0.5 lbs N if needed; many skip to avoid summer stress
+• Late Spring (late May–early June): Optional 0.5 lbs N if needed

 • Summer (July–August): Avoid applications during heat/drought